How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 The Organizations That Wait Will Pay for It

-The Chronicle of Philanthropy was right to note that past projections for generational wealth flowing to charity have not always materialized.
-But the demographic fundamentals this time are different: a larger generation, richer than any that came before it, with far fewer heirs to absorb all of it.
-The estate planning conversations are happening right now.
-Donors who update their wills this year and do not include your organization may not revisit those documents for another decade.
+The Chronicle of Philanthropy noted that past projections for generational wealth flowing to charity have not always materialized.
+However, the demographic signals of Baby Boomers are different.
+They are larger and wealthier than any previous generation.
+Estate planning conversations are happening, and donors, who update their wills this year and do not include your organization, may not revisit those documents for another decade.

-The nonprofits that build legacy societies now, that train fundraisers to recognize a planned giving signal in a casual donor conversation, and that use their CRM to track and steward these relationships systematically — those are the organizations that will benefit from the $11.9 trillion headed toward the charitable sector.
-The ones that wait will wonder why they keep getting surprised by other organizations’ bequest announcements.
+The nonprofits that build legacy societies now, that train gift officers to recognize planned giving opportunities, and use their CRMs to track and steward these relationships systematically will benefit from the $11.9 trillion headed toward the charitable sector.

 Next